get-got/discord-downloader-go/README.md

 * _discordgo 0.22.0 rather than 0.16.1_
 * _Implements dgrouter for commands_
 * Configuration is JSON-based rather than ini to allow more elaborate settings and better organization.
 With this came many features such as channel-specific settings.
+* Channel-specific control of downloaded filetypes / content types (considers things like .mov as videos as well, rather than ignore them), Optional dividing of content types into separate folders.
 * (Optional) Reactions upon download success.
 * (Optional) Discord messages upon encountered errors.
 * Extensive bot status/presence customization.
-* Channel-specific control of downloaded filetypes / content types, Optional dividing of content types into separate folders.
 * Consistent Log Formatting, Color-Coded Logging
 * Somewhat different organization than original project; initially created from scratch then components ported over.
 * **Added Download Support for:** Facebook Videos